dwissaaj/secret/rustveil/README.md

-# Tauri + SvelteKit
+# Tauri + SvelteKit + TypeScript
-a secret testing project
+a stupid project for social network analysis